drat-erami/DratSky/README.md

 # DratSky
-A SkyGo launcher and controller for Windows, which can be launched in Kodi via Advanced Launcher.
+A Sky Go launcher and controller for Windows.
+The program allows the user to control Sky Go via the keyboard or a remote control, making it easier to use via a 10-foot interface.
+The program can be launched from Kodi using Advanced Launcher.

 -----
 SETUP